rochecompaan/hetzner-nixos-deploy/README.md

 # Hetzner Nixos Deploy

-A collection of NixOS modules and utilities for deploying and managing bare metal servers on Hetzner.
+A collection of scripts and modules that wrap great existing tools like `NixOS Anywhere` and `deploy-rs`, adding the necessary glue to make deployment and maintenance of bare metal servers on Hetzner easier.
 This repository provides reusable components that can be integrated into project-specific NixOS configurations.

 ## Features